Question: When did Hog Days begin exactly?

 Question: So when did Hog Days begin exactly?

-Some of the historical information above taken from the files of the Kewanee Star Courier.
+Some information above from the files of the Kewanee Star Courier.

 Home Page